Mouth of the Delaware River

 “Despite having coal burning fireplaces in each room downstairs, Dad, being very conservative, wouldn’t permit any lighted fire.
 Since he wouldn’t let us burn any fire, we closed off half of the house in the wintertime where the living room and sitting room were located and utilized just the dining room and kitchen on the first floor.
 Needless to say, the closed-off rooms grew very cold.
 Dad had a desk in the corner of the sitting room where he kept all of his lighthouse service records and that sort of thing.
 Well, one winter, it honestly got so cold in this half of the house that when he went to use the ink – well, the ink was frozen.
 Dad had to let the ink thaw out in the kitchen before he could use it to pen a letter.”

 Keeper Spencer passed away at Liston Front Range Lighthouse in 1943, while Harry Jr. was serving overseas in the army during World War II.
 Sophia, Keeper Spencer’s wife, was then appointed lamplighter, a position she held until she left the lighthouse in 1948.
 The lighthouse was sold at public auction in 1954 to Mrs. Kathleen Herbert for $8,200 and has remained in private hands ever since.
-Though inactive, the Fresnel lens remains in the lantern room.
+Kathleen purchased the property sight unseen after she read an advertisement about the property in a conservation bulletin.
+She flet it would be an ideal location for her passion: bird watching.

 The best way for the public to view Liston Front Range Lighthouse is from Delaware River, as the lighthouse is now part of a private riverside community called Bayview Beach.
 If you venture out on the river, be sure and also look for the granite markers that designate the dividing line between Delaware River and Delaware Bay.
 Years ago, these markers both succumbed to erosion and toppled into Delaware River, but in 1983, Delaware River & Bay Authority, which operates the Cape May – Lewes Ferry and the Delaware Memorial Bridge, retrieved the monuments from the muddy river bottom and erected them on circular protective piers.
 Thanks to individuals interested in preserving the maritime history of Delaware River, Liston Front Range Lighthouse and the nearby granite markers, thought difficult to visit, are both now well preserved.